stevenranney/waeQuantiles/README.md

-# waeQuantiles
+# Quantile Regression Estimates of Body Weight for Walleye
-Manuscript and supporting material for paper on developing Ws equations with Quantile regression
+Manuscript and supporting material for paper on evaluating fish body weight at length with quantile regression

 ---